mrbobbytables/thegrid/README.md

 ##### Before you begin

- * For this demo, if you wish to execute everything - I suggest a single VM with more than 2 cores and at least 2gb of ram.
+ * For this demo, a vagrant image is provided, and the instructions will assume it is to be used.
+If you wish to execute everything without vagrant; please consider the following:

+ * VM spec wise, more than 2 cores is ideal along with 2gbs of ram.
+It can function with 2 core, but resource scheduling may wind up queueing some tasks towards the end of the demo.

  * Ensure you have docker, docker-compose, and bridge-utils installed.
 If you are on a debian based distro; this should be all that is required.